vikashruhilgit/cypress_e2e_starter/README.md

 Tests can be run from the command line in a "headless" browser.
 These tests are split into sections based on Payment Center and Walk-in/Agents:

-* Run `npm run test:pa` to execute tests against all Payment Center clients.
+* Run `npm run test:app1` to execute tests against all testnodeapp1 clients.
-* Run `npm run test:agents` to execute tests agains the Walk-in/Agents app.
+* Run `npm run test:app2` to execute tests agains the testnodeapp2.

-*Note, the Walk-in/Agents app is currently tailored to USCC.
-The log-in process is reliant on their IdP such that it makes writing reliable test cases impossible.*